nitk-nest/NeST/CONTRIBUTING.md

 * Ensure that the code passes the pipeline
 * Make a [merge request](https://gitlab.com/nitk-nest/nest/-/merge_requests/new)

+#### NOTE on Merge Request Pipelines

+For new contributors, most likely the Pipelines won't get succesfully triggered.
+You will observe that the pipeline is "stuck" and it won't run any checks on your MR.

+This is intentional.
+The pipelines run on private VMs owned by us, and we want to ensure that no malicious code is run on the VM.
+Hence, after a Developer reviews your MR and is confident that the changes are safe, they will trigger the pipeline manually for the MR (on your behalf).

 ### MR conflicts resolution

 There may be MR conflicts if the master gets updated before your MR gets accepted.
 If this happens, then **rebase** your branch on top of the updated master to get the latest changes. **Do not create a merge commit**.

+An exception to the above *rule* is if you intend to squash your commits when merging the MR.

 ## Styleguides